DataIntellectTech/TorQ/docs/utilities.md

 A file with various q functions to perform system operations.
 This will detect your operating system and will perform the correct commands depending on what you are using.

+This is a modification of a script developed by Simon Garland.

 <a name="wu"></a>

 dbwriteutils.q